Afraid of Change? 6 Ways to Embrace It

 It doesn’t matter if it is our neighbor’s house going on the market, an unknown event forced into our calendar, or the simple change of season requiring the perennial change of wardrobe and routine.
 We don’t like change, and we seldom foresee its good side, even as it appears a prerequisite for almost all that strengthens us in life.
 Despite its likelihood of portending something positive, in the face of change, we resist.
 We cling to what we know – even if stuck in our routines – because we are afraid that we won’t like, and worse, can’t handle what is ahead.

 Ironically it is resistance, and not the process of change itself, that actually burdens us.
-Fighting change ignites fear, robs us of novelty needed for health, and is exhausting.
+Fighting change ignites fear and anxiety, robs us of novelty needed for health, and is exhausting.
 In the end, most of adjust, even if we kick and scream.
 If you feel yourself resisting risk and feel afraid of change, here are a few of the upsides that might help ease your dread.

 1. We overestimate how bad things might be.
 Thanks perhaps to negativity bias, we are prone to overestimate future pain which drives up anxiety and resistance, that robs us of growth opportunities.
 If one listens to every worry and avoids all risk, success will remain out of reach, and anxiety will continue its escalation, having been reinforced by avoidance.
 The trick is to learn how to work with your anxiety and learn where your anxiety is holding you back, rather than just protecting you.
 There are times when anxiety’s message needs to be considered, but then overturned in favor of action.
 Action is where the relief is, not avoidance.